Lien Chen-tung: Post-war

 In 1963, Lien Chen-tung was elected as the Standing Committee member of the Central Committee during the 9th National Congress of the Kuomintang.
-In 1966, he was designated as the Director of the Census Department of the Executive Yuan.
+In 1966, he was designated as the director of the Census Department of the Executive Yuan.
 He then resigned as the Minister of the Interior and served as a member of the Executive Council.
 In 1967, Lien Chen-tung was appointed as a member of the National Security Council and the convener for the National Construction and Design Committee.
 In 1969, during the 10th National Congress of the Kuomintang, Lien Chen-tung was assigned as a member of the Central Review Committee.
-In 1976, he was appointed as the National Policy Advisor of the Office of the President.
-In 1980, he was reappointed as the Senior Advisor to the Office of the President.
+In 1976, he was appointed as the national policy advisor of the Office of the President.
+In 1980, he was reappointed as the senior advisor to the office of the president.

 Family

 Lien's family lived in Ningnan Square of Tainan.
 During the Japanese occupation, the property of Lien's family was confiscated by the Japanese because they supported the Liu Yong-fu Black Flag Army.
 After Taiwan’s recovery, Lien's family moved to Taipei, so his wife Chao Lan-k'un sold all their remaining property left in Miaoli.
 She used the money to invest in real estate, construction, and finance.
 By holding their investments for a long duration, coinciding with the economic takeoff in Asia after World War 2, the Lien family gained wealth after decades.

-Lien's father is Lien Heng,he had three sisters.
+Lien's father is Lien Heng,he had three sisters, Lin Wenyue was the daughter of his eldest sister.
 His wife was Chao Lan-k'un.

 His son is Lien Chan, the seventh Vice President of the Republic of China and the honorary Chairman of the Kuomintang.
-Lien Chan is credited with chartering a historic visit to Mainland China in his appointment as Chairman of the Kuomintang to meet with then General Secretary of the Communist Party of China Hu Jintao.
+Lien Chan is credited with chartering a historic visit to Mainland China in his appointment as Chairman of the Kuomintang to meet with then General Secretary of the Chinese Communist Party Hu Jintao.
 This was the first meeting between the two-party leaders since the end of the Chinese Civil War.

 Legacy

 In 1986, Lien Chen-tung died at the National Taiwan University Hospital at the age of 82.
 He was laid to rest at the Yangmingshan First Cemetery.

-From his return to Taiwan in 1945 until his death in 1986, Lien has served as the first Taipei County Mayor, Minister of the Interior, Standing Committee Member of the Central Committee of the Chinese Kuomintang, member of the Executive Yuan, National Policy Advisor to the Office of the President, and Senior Advisor to the Office of the President.
+From his return to Taiwan in 1945 until his death in 1986, Lien has served as the first Taipei County mayor, minister of the interior, standing committee member of the Central Committee of the Chinese Kuomintang, member of the Executive Yuan, national policy advisor to the office of the president, and senior advisor to the office of the president.